contactsamie/AskSync/README.md

 This is a very simple Akka.NET extension that enables you to do an Ask without async await, you avoid all async/await and more issues with both local and remoting scenarios

+CAUTION : Using this results in a slightly slower actor Ask, but it works all the time!

 [![NuGet version](https://img.shields.io/nuget/v/AkkaAskSync.svg?style=flat-square)](https://www.nuget.org/packages/AkkaAskSync)